Community Groups

 Looking for a way to get involved with people your own age?

 St. Al’s Young Adult Ministry is an active, easy-going community of folks encouraging each other in our walk with Christ.
 We’re all in our 20’s & 30’s and we hold multiple events every month.
-Friends, Food, Fun, and Jesus.
+Friends, Fun, and Jesus.
 What more could you want?

 Contact Us